- Violence - Canon-Level

 Tony sipped the scotch, appreciating the burn of it.

 “So,” Wright began, settling in the other chair, “the interesting thing is that there’s nothing about any of this in any official report.
 Vance is keeping it quiet.
-What I could confirm was that Vance, Gibbs, you, and Mossad Officer David were all on the passenger list for a military transport tonight out of Edwards.”
+What I could confirm was that Vance, Gibbs, you, and Mossad Officer David were all on the passenger list for a military transport tonight out of Andrews.”

 “I also found reports from DCPD about the explosion at David’s house but that NCIS had claimed jurisdiction, which was highly inappropriate; they should have ceded jurisdiction to the FBI immediately.”